-28. ORDINARY MEETINGS OF EXECUTIVE COMMITTEE, OTHER COMMITTEES AND SUB-COMMITTEES
+2. ORDINARY MEETINGS OF EXECUTIVE COMMITTEE, AND FINANCE AND GOVERNANCE COMMITTEE

-Ordinary Meetings of the Executive Committee, other committees and sub- committees must be held on dates and times fixed by the Board.
-The date and time fixed may be altered by the Chairman if, for good reason, s/he considers that the date fixed is inconvenient for the despatch of business.
+2.1 Ordinary Meetings of the Executive Committee and Finance and Governance Committee must be held on dates and times agreed well in advance.
+The date and time fixed may be altered by the Chair of such committee if, for good reason, they consider that the date fixed is inconvenient for the despatch of business.